Rohith-Raju/Gsoc-2023/README.md

 # Google Summer of Code 2022 - CNCF at Falco

-## Project is located here: https://rohith-raju.github.io/falco-playground/
+## Project is hosted live here: https://rohith-raju.github.io/falco-playground/

 ## Project Title: Falco Playground: Web IDE for Security Rules with WebAssembly

 Falco provides an intuitive and highly expressive rule language for configuring its powerful runtime security engine.
 However, the community still lacks an official and frictionless IDE solution for writing and testing Falco rules.